pinobatch/hello-world/Xubuntu_setup.md

 Once Xubuntu is installed, it's time to set it up.

-The absolute first thing is to turn off keyboard backlighting on machines that don't have it.
+The absolute first thing if you have a Dell laptop whose keyboard isn't backlit is to turn off keyboard backlighting.
 Otherwise, a bug in Linux itself causes the system to hang during boot ([Bug 107651]).
 Open a terminal and disable this feature:

     sudo systemctl mask systemd-backlight@leds\:dell\:\:kbd_backlight.service